-My Instruments: My Primary Violin – Gaetano Guadagnini II (1796-1852)
+My Primary Violin - Gaetano Guadagnini II, ca. 1830-40

-Since 2023, I’ve had the incredible privilege of playing a rare violin crafted by Gaetano Guadagnini (II), loaned to me by a private owner, dating from around 1820–1830 in Torino, Italy.
-Gaetano, the grandson of the renowned Giovanni Battista Guadagnini, was primarily a guitar maker—a trait you can sense in this instrument’s design, with its notably wide belly that subtly echoes a guitar’s form.
+Since 2023, I’ve had the incredible privilege of playing a rare violin crafted by Gaetano Guadagnini (II), loaned to me by a private owner, dating from around 1820-1830 in Torino, Italy.
+Gaetano, the grandson of the renowned Giovanni Battista Guadagnini, was primarily a guitar maker: a trait you can sense in this instrument’s design, with its notably wide belly that subtly echoes a guitar’s form.
 Despite being one of his few violins, it possesses a remarkably powerful and refined sound, rich in overtones.
 This instrument has a distinguished history and was previously played by several outstanding musicians, including a former concertmaster of the Orchestre de la Suisse Romande in Geneva.

 I am using Il Cannone Soloist strings by Larsen, combined with Amber E by Warchal.

 Which strings or string combinations are you currently using?
-I’d love to hear about your setup—drop your thoughts in the comments below.
+I’d love to hear about your setup - drop your thoughts in the comments below.

 Alican Süner